GovCompass

 1. Is there a documented data sheet for each training, validation, and testing dataset, covering provenance, preparation, and limitations?

-2. Has each dataset been assessed for relevance, representativenessrepresentativenessHow well training data reflects the population and conditions the system will face in deployment — the fitness-for-purpose core of AI data quality.Open full entry →, error rate, and completeness against the intended purpose, with the judgement documented?
+2. Has each dataset been assessed for relevance, representativenessrepresentativenessHow well training data reflects the population and conditions the system will face in deployment, the fitness-for-purpose core of AI data quality.Open full entry →, error rate, and completeness against the intended purpose, with the judgment documented?

 3. Has each dataset been examined for biases that could affect health, safety, or fundamental rights, with mitigation measures recorded?